What Is a Family Genogram?

 This genogram helps visualize immediate family connections and is often used as a starting point in therapy or school assignments to map out lineage and identify basic patterns.

-2. Three-Generation Family Genogram Examples
+2. Three-Generation Family Genogram Templates

 A three-generation family genogram is one of the most common and insightful formats.
 It includes grandparents, parents, and children, giving a broader view of familial patterns and inherited traits.